thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 > interface or by modifying the `StandardCacheManager` object to manage the
 > default cache.

-There is much more to learn about template resolvers, but for not let's have a look at the creation of our Template Engine object.
+There is much more to learn about template resolvers, but for now let's have a look at the creation of our Template Engine object.